 Provides the largest and richest online collection of video available for the study of counseling, social work, psychotherapy, psychology, and psychiatric counseling.
 The collection's wealth of video and multiplicity of perspectives allow students and scholars to

-The Docuseek2 Essential Collection provides exclusive educational streaming access to almost 800 important films from renowned leaders in documentary distribution, including Bullfrog Films, Icarus Films (including The Fanlight Collection and dGenerate Films), Kartemquin Films, KimStim, the National Film Board of Canada, and Terra Nova Films, and Women Make Movies.
+The Docuseek Complete Collection (3rd edition) provides exclusive educational streaming access to over 1900 important documentaries from renowned distribution leaders, including Bullfrog Films, Icarus Films (including The Fanlight Collection and dGenerate Films), Kartemquin Films, KimStim, the National Film Board of Canada, Terra Nova Films, and Women Make Movies.
 This collection will include 2400 titles by December 2023.

 This streaming service has a catalog of over 30,000 titles covering various educational topics and feature films for some 800 producers including Criterion, Documentary Educational Resources, New Day Films, Media Education, California Newsreel, PBS and others.